-A WET sample will be collected annually, before August 1, at the same time as the receiving water (SW01, SW15, SW41, and SW42) monitoring samples are collected.
+A WET sample will be collected annually, before August 1, at the same time as the receiving water (SW01, SW15, SW41, SW42, and SW49) monitoring samples are collected.

 A minimum of three grab samples will be collected at two-day increments (Monday, Wednesday, and Friday) to provide adequate WET test solutions.
-A duplicate of all samples collected throughout the WET test is also sent to another, back-up, laboratory to run a second WET test concurrently.
+A second WET test is conducted as a QC duplicate and is sent to a second laboratory to run a concurrent WET test.

-A split sample of the WET test is also collected and analyzed with the combined profile of the Outfall 001 weekly and monthly sampling on the first day effluent is collected for the WET test (Monday).
-This split sample also fulfills the sampling requirements for the weekly /monthly sample for Outfall 001.
+During the week of the WET Test, samples are also collected and analyzed with the combined profile of the Outfall 001 weekly and monthly sampling on the second day effluent is collected for the WET test (Wednesday).
+This sample also fulfills the sampling requirements for the weekly/monthly sample for Outfall 001

 Sampling may be rescheduled due to severe weather conditions.
-The WET sample must be collected during a period when effluent discharge from Outfall 011 is occurring, generally in mid

--June, but before August 1.
-Refer to Appendix D for a copy of the Whole Effluent Toxicity (WET)Test Sample Collection SOP.
+The WET sample must be collected during a period when effluent discharge from Outfall 011 is occurring, generally in mid -June, but before August 1.
+Refer to the SharePoint ID# in Section 21 - Related Documents for a copy of the Whole Effluent Toxicity (WET) Test Sample Collection SWP.